Raychatronics09/MeXE402_Midterm_Almonte-RayIvanC.--Blasco-TreatySherrizahL./README.md

   + formatter={'all': '{:..ef}'.format()}: Specifies a custom ‘formatter’ for all elements to ensure consistent and readable output.

-**This code extracts a specific subset of columns from a Pandas Data Frame named dataset and converts the resulting data into a NumPy array.**
+**Figure 1.7: Extracts a specific subset of columns from a Pandas Data Frame named dataset and converts the resulting data into a NumPy array.**

 ![image](https://github.com/user-attachments/assets/932291cb-d3d9-409f-bb94-685271081b57)

 dataset.iloc[:, 3:-1]: This part selects a specific range of columns from the dataset Data Frame. ‘:’ indicates selecting all rows.
 ‘3:-1’ specifies the column range starting from the 4th column and excluding the last column

-**This code extracts the last column from a Pandas Data Frame named dataset and converts it into a NumPy array.**
+**Figure 1.8: Extracts the last column from a Pandas Data Frame named dataset and converts it into a NumPy array.**

 ![image](https://github.com/user-attachments/assets/cd0b163d-58b0-4e8f-92b0-26dca0eb175a)

 dataset.iloc[:, -1]: This part selects the last column from the dataset Data Frame. ‘iloc[:, -1]’ means selecting all rows and the last column.

-**This code splits a dataset into training and testing sets for machine learning.**
+**Figure 1.9: Splits a dataset into training and testing sets for machine learning.**

 ![image](https://github.com/user-attachments/assets/dcb526bf-2a41-479f-8079-50b313d534d3)